Downtime is Expensive: The Real Costs No One Talks About

 Downtime isn’t just about your website going dark for a few minutes.
 Its consequences are deeper, quieter, and often more expensive than they first appear.
-Many businesses only measure downtime in minutes—when in reality, its true cost is measured in revenue, trust, and lost opportunities.
+Many businesses only measure downtime in minutes — when in reality, its true cost is measured in revenue, trust, SEO visibility, and lost opportunities.

 Every second your site is down, you’re losing potential sales, leads, or conversions.
 For e-commerce platforms, this translates directly into lost income.
 For SaaS or B2B services, the damage might be in missed trial sign-ups or abandoned contact forms.